How we are helping blind and partially sighted people during coronavirus

 Since March 2020 and the initial lockdown in the UK, we have been listening and acting as the needs and concerns of blind and partially sighted people have changed as the crisis has developed.
 While lockdown in the UK has posed problems, we know the challenges are only increasing as our community adapts to a world where social distancing is paramount and not all essential information and services are accessible.

-Matt Stringer, who has been CEO of RNIB since May 2019, explains: “We know that RNIB’s services are a lifeline.
-The safety of our customers, employees, volunteers and people in our establishments is paramount, but we continue to support delivery of critical services to our customers – from our helpline to ECLOs (Eye Clinic Liaison Officers).
+Matt Stringer, RNIB's CEO, explains: “We know that RNIB’s services are a lifeline.
+The safety of our customers, employees, volunteers and people in our establishments is paramount, but we continue to support delivery of critical services to our customers – from our Helpline to ECLOs (Eye Clinic Liaison Officers).
 But we are also working to ensure we get government and key organisations understand the challenges blind and partially sighted people are facing.

 "This work has ranged from giving supermarkets guidance on how to help make shopping accessible to successfully asking No 10 to ensure accessible communications is essential.
 We have made progress and want to thank everyone who has helped and supported our efforts, but we know there is much, much more to do as the UK continues to be transformed by the pandemic.”